 Compliance with Estonian Accounting Standards

-All companies should follow the Estonian Accounting Act, which sets the standards for annual reporting.
+All companies should follow the Estonian Accounting Act and Commercial Code which sets the standards for annual reporting.
 Depending on the size and structure of the business, companies apply either International Financial Reporting Standards or Estonian Generally Accepted Accounting Principles, respectively, according to the Estonian Association of Accountants.
-These reports are the basic tool for economic position analysis, compliance, and operational transparency.

 Components of an Annual Financial Report

-The annual statement is a quite comprehensive financial statement showing the performance of a company during the fiscal year.
+The annual statement is a quite comprehensive financial statement showing the performance of a company during the fiscal year and company’s operating results.
 This systematically gives an overview of assets, liabilities, revenues, and cash flows ensuring that the fiscal information has been well-documented and presented.

-Annual reports should be prepared in Estonian language in accordance with Estonian Accounting Act and the IFRS or the Estonian GAAP, depending on the size, organizational structure, and economic activity of a company.
+Annual reports should be filed in Estonian language in accordance with Estonian Accounting Act and the IFRS or the Estonian GAAP, depending on the size, organizational structure, and economic activity of a company.

 This report, other than in terms of regulatory compliance, helps businesses in tracking financial development, measuring operational efficiency, and supports strategic decision-making.
 A complete annual statement typically includes a number of key financial reports, all of which provide different insights into the company’s financial activities: